 Henry the Angel is Here to Help

-Now it has to be said that "Undercover Angel" has an interesting tone as for the most you have the usual romantic, comedy, drama thing going on which you will find in lots of TV movies which allows it to go from the humour of Henry leaving a tap running to the more deeper scenes when Robin's neighbour opens up about her past.
+What I will say is that "Undercover Angel" has an interesting tone as for the most you have the usual romantic, comedy, drama thing going on which you will find in lots of TV movies which allows it to go from the humour of Henry leaving a tap running to the more deeper scenes when Robin's neighbour opens up about her past.
 But then you have Shawn Roberts and Matthew MacCaull who stand out for the wrong reasons with Shawn Roberts playing Henry initially like some sort of puppy, over eager to please, whilst Matthew MacCaull as Todd, the hardware store manager, makes him almost robotic but with wide eyed facial expressions which make him appear wooden.
 It is a shame as these two performances stand out for the wrong reasons yet the writing of the characters gives plenty of room to really bring emotion to the parts.

 What this all boils down to is that "Undercover Angel" is pretty much what you expect from a made for TV movie with that title.
 But this is a Pixl Network movie and as such whilst there is an obvious side to it you also get some subplots which round it out nicely.